Skip to main content

 Sarah Doherty, M.D.

-Hometown: Prospect, KY
+Hometown: Prospect, Ky.

 What attracted you to train at the UNDSMHS Neurology Residency Program?
 I always found that smaller cities had a greater appeal to me because of how strong of a relationship one could build with their community.
 The interview process with both the faculty and residents made me genuinely excited to be a part of such a passionate and kind learning community.
 The fact that it’s located in such a gorgeous area, supported my interests in research, and that it provided one of the best options for my personal and professional development made it an incredibly appealing option.